 The surname Hicklan was first found in Norfolk at Hickling, a village and a civil parish that dates back to the Domesday Book of 1086 when it was listed as Hikelinga.
 The place name literally meant "settlement of a family or followers of man called Hicel," from the Old English personal name + "-ingas".
 "A priory of Black canons, dedicated to the Virgin Mary, St. Augustine, and All Saints, was founded in the year 1185, by Theobald de Valentia or Valoins."
 Another Hickling is found in Nottinghamshire.
 This village near Melton Mowbray is on the southernmost border of Nottinghamshire.
 In this case, the place name was first listed as Hikelinge c.
 1000 and later listed as Hechelinge in the Domesday Book.
 St. Luke's church "is a handsome ancient structure, with a lofty tower: the lid of a stone coffin, curiously inscribed with Runic characters, has been discovered in the chancel."

-Important Dates for the Hicklan family
+Early History of the Hicklan family

 This web page shows only a small excerpt of our Hicklan research.
 Another 101 words (7 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklan History in all our PDF Extended History products and printed products wherever possible.